 Ed, the husband of Anna, has worked for the last 9 years as a Firearms Officer in the Thames Valley and Metropolitan Police forces.
 After supporting Anna through her battle with cancer, Ed needed a change of direction after she passed away in June 2018 and now dedicates his time fundraising for Victoria’s Promise, who supported Anna through her diagnosis and treatment.
 Ed has always been a keen and competitive sportsman, representing his county at rugby and cricket and more recently has challenged himself physically as a way to raise money and awareness for charities that are close to his heart.
 Ed and Anna raised over £30,000 for Macmillan Cancer Research and Basingstoke Hospital by competing in The winter Fan Dance series seeing him and a group of friends battle the elements across Pen Y Fan in January 2018 and in 2019, Ed and a group of friends raced in the Montane Spine Challenger raising over £24,000 for Victoria’s Promise.
 There is nothing that can get in the way of Ed achieving his (sometimes crazy) goals and his unwavering determination will push the team through even their toughest hours.

-Rob is the old man of the team turning 40 this year, although he looks a lot older: the last sixteen years of working as a policeman for Thames Valley Police have added many grey hairs and lines.
+Rob is the old man of the team at the age of 40, although he looks a lot older: seventeen years of working as a policeman for Thames Valley Police (2003-2020) have added many grey hairs and lines.

 Rob comes from a sporting background, having played international school boy rugby and flirted with professionalism in Bath in the late 90’s.
 In more recent years,

 Rob has captained Berkshire in the Rugby County Championship alongside playing for local clubs.
 As his knees started to give out and the ache from Saturday’s game was found lingering in his muscles until Thursday, Rob needed an outlet for his sporting aspirations and turned to running.
-Whilst certainly not fast, Rob has completed a number of marathons and Ultras as well as being a regular runner at Newbury Parkrun where he struggles to keep up with his 8 and 6 years olds, Flynn
+Rob is currently training for the London Marathon 2020 as well as being a regular runner at Newbury Parkrun where he struggles to keep up with his 8 and 6 years olds, Flynn and Elora.

 Rob made the recent transition to a plant based diet and is hoping to row the Atlantic powered purely by plants.
 Rob’s greatest concern is the lack of shade in the Atlantic: he has been known to get sunburnt opening the fridge.
 Factor 50 sun cream is sure to be high on Rob’s packing list